 Many of us dread this time of year.
 Unless you're the most organised person on earth and have done your Christmas shopping by Halloween, the sudden realisation that we are only a few weeks from Christmas Day can send us into a flat spin.

 Luckily we live in an area with many independent businesses and shops and it is easy to find local gifts - especially if you think out of the box a little.

 Listed below are 10 good reasons why we should support our local businesses this Christmas.
-And take a look at our Guide to Christmas Gifts available locally - there are some fantastic original ideas that you might not have considered before!
+And next week we'll bring you our Guide to Christmas Gifts in the New Forest - there are some fantastic original ideas that you might not have considered before!

 1. Shopping locally is a lot less stressful

 Shopping locally is much nicer than battling the Christmas crowds at a large shopping complex.
 Shopping locally removes the stress of city one-way systems, car park queues and playing human dodgems.
 It also removes the pressure of waiting at home for that 'it-should have-arrived-two-days-ago' gift ordered online!